 If the bitch is a very valuable animal, the risks of transportation (in both just injury and disease) may not be acceptable to her owner.
 Airline transportation can be especially worrisome to the owner of an expensive bitch.
 In 2016, the Department of Transportation reported that 26 animals died while being transported on airlines (download the PDF.)
 Worrying statistic if you love flying United Airlines, an article by USA Today states that the airline company accounted for a third of animal deaths on domestic flights over the last five years.
 As you can understand, it may be worthwhile to the bitch’s owner to pay an additional fee to have the stud transported to the bitch for mating.
 Again, this can be done and contracts can be entered into for the stud to come to the bitch.

 Finally, an experienced stud with a maiden bitch may be more successful if she is in a more familiar less distracting environment.
-A maiden bitch that has a generally submissive nature and is not territorial gives the experienced stud the opportunity to stake out his new territory.
+A maiden bitch that has a generally submissive nature and is not territorial gives the proven stud the opportunity to stake out his new territory.
 The assertiveness of the stud and the species drive to mark territory will work in favor of a stud mating with the bitch.

 When Should Dogs Mate at the Male's House?